tikv/tikv/docs/op-guide/recommendation.md

 | TiKV    | 8 core+   | 32 GB+  | SAS, 200 GB+ | Gigabit network card | 3       |
 |         |         |         |              | Total Server Number |  4      |

+> **Note**:
+>
+> - Do not deploy PD and TiKV on the same server.
-> **Note**: For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
+> - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.

 ### Production environment